Office of Career Services

 - Use parallel grammatical structures and consistent verb tenses.

-- Includes name, address, telephone and professional email.
+- Include name, address, telephone and professional email.

 - Make sure your address, telephone and email address are ones you check often.

 - Telephone: Make sure that your voice mail is professional and you remove ringback tones.

-- Email: Make sure you email address is professional.
+- Email: Make sure your email address is professional.
 Avoid the use of free email extensions such as Gmail or Yahoo as employers may block these as spam.

 - NO: email@example.com

 - YES: firstname.lastname@example.org

-- Are optional but highly recommended if not submitting a cover letter with your application.
+- Optional but highly recommended if not submitting a cover letter with your application.